-Item 30 June 2019 Carrying amount 31 December 2018 Carrying amount • Buildings of Liquan Yitong Juice Co., Ltd. 49,429,043 50,062,960 The certificates have not been dealt with due to historical reasons Fresh fruit workshop of Anyue Andre Lemon Industry Technology Co., Ltd. (Note) 5,114,980 The certificates have not been dealt with due to the acceptance standards have not been met
+Item 30 June 2019 Carrying amount 31 December 2018 Carrying amount Reason why certificates of ownership are pending Buildings of Liquan Yitong Juice Co., Ltd. 49,429,043 50,062,960 The certificates have not been dealt with due to historical reasons Fresh fruit workshop of Anyue Andre Lemon Industry Technology Co., Ltd. (Note) 5,114,980 The certificates have not been dealt with due to the acceptance standards have not been met